 Abbreviation for "Enzyme-Linked Immuno Sorbent Assay".
-This is a serological test procedure (serology = diagnosis of infectious diseases) that has been used since the mid-1970s and is now widely used for the identification of disease pathogens in vines, which is also the case for imports quarantine he follows.
-With the help of ELISA, the content of proteins ( proteins ) and virus but also connections like pesticides, Hormones and toxins are detected.
-This makes use of the property of specific antibodies that bind to the substance to be detected (antigen).
-Antibody or antigen are previously labeled with an enzyme.
+It is a serological test procedure (serology = diagnosis of infectious diseases) that has been in use since the mid-1970s and is now widespread for the determination of pathogens in vines, which is also the case in imports quarantine he follows.
+With the help of ELISA, the content of proteins ( proteins ) and virus, but also connections like pesticides, Hormones and toxins are detected.
+Here, one takes advantage of the property of specific antibodies that bind to the substance (antigen) to be detected.
+Antibodies or antigens are previously labeled with an enzyme.

-The by the enzyme catalyzed reaction serves as evidence for the presence of the antigen.
-In the grapevine This is done by detecting viral protein (protein) in the plant tissue.
-Thus, for example, the infestation by those caused by viruses Leaf roll disease and brushwood disease be determined.
+The through that enzyme catalyzed reaction serves as evidence of the presence of the antigen.
+In the grapevine this is done by detecting viral protein in the plant tissue.
+For example, the infestation can be caused by viruses Leaf roll disease and brushwood disease be determined.
 Appropriately prepared test sets are used.
-Such tests are also used in the breeding (Conservation Breeding).
-For the determination of edible white, to the allergens substances in wine, only the ELISA method is authorized.
-Other test methods are the so-called Indexing such as PCR (Polymerase Chain Reaction).
-See also a disease list below Vine enemies,
+Such tests are also carried out at the breeding (Conservation breeding) carried out.
+For the determination of albuminous, to the allergens counting substances in wine is only permitted the ELISA method.
+Other test procedures are the so-called Indexing such as PCR (Polymerase chain reaction).
+See also a list of diseases below Vine enemies,